euan-forrester/retron5/README.md

 ![Initial cartridge save](https://c2.staticflickr.com/2/1921/45299287111_69a336f85a_c_d.jpg)

-Put the cartridge into your Retron5
+Put the cartridge and an SD card into your Retron5

 ![Cartridge in Retron5](https://c2.staticflickr.com/2/1955/45250069522_2b4e2f235c_c_d.jpg)